 Dan is the son of a nurse and retired Caterpillar sales and service representative.
 He is the product of a working-class family and public schools.
 Living through the economic recession of the early 80’s, Dan’s parents taught him the value of hard work and determination.
 Those are the values that helped Dan pay his way through college and open several small businesses.

 Dan believes a strong economy is built from the ground up, giving every South Dakotan the opportunity to succeed and achieve their dream.
 But for many South Dakota families today, job opportunities and wages are not keeping up with the rising costs of healthcare, prescription drugs, education, housing, and retirement.
-Instead of standing up for the middle class, Washington has given a tax break to the wealthiest Americans and large corporations.
+Instead of standing up for the middle class, state government is focused on giving tax shelters, subsidies and breaks to the wealthiest Americans and large corporations.

 Dan will be a champion for working South Dakotans.